-When I started this process of trying to help struggling readers, phonics instruction was front and center in the hierarchy (and little else.)
-From experience, I realized that vision needs should be met first if they existed, and that phonics instruction was more easily learned following vision therapy.
-Now, I find myself wondering whether Dr. Cannell is onto something and have decided that the first action a parent should take is to ensure that a child's vitamin D3 levels are sufficient and that other relatively minor nutritional needs are met.
+When I started this process of trying to help struggling readers, phonics instruction was front and center in my hierarchy of answers (and little else.)
+After gaining considerable experience working with struggling reader, I concluded that vision needs should be met first if they existed, and that phonics instruction was more easily learned following vision therapy.
+Now, I find myself wondering whether Dr. Cannell is onto something and have decided that the first action a parent should take is to ensure that both vitamin D3 and Omega-3 deficits are addressed.

 Address Nutrition First

 Regardless of my child's age, I would pick a level for vitamin D3 that I felt was optimal and test twice yearly to see that it was being maintained by some combination of sun exposure, tanning, and direct supplementation.
 If it were my child, I would aim for the high end of the 40-60 ng/ml range that the vitamin D experts have agreed upon and consider going even higher if Asperger's or autism were an issue.
 (That's for my child; personally, I try to maintain my own level closer to 70 ng/ml.)
 I would also seek to be providing a combination of diet and supplementation, preferably diet alone, that ensured adequate intake of vitamins as well as Omega 3 essential fatty acids.

 I would hope, if my child was very young, that any tendency to dyslexia, along with the more serious conditions such as Asperger's and autism, would be completely avoided by taking these nutrition steps.
 I would also hope, if my child was already experiencing symptoms of dyslexia, that these nutrition steps would have a treatment effect and begin to alleviate the symptoms.
 And with an older child, frankly I'd still hope for a reduction in symptoms, but would provide the nutrition regardless, particularly the vitamin D3, for the purpose of ensuring his long-range health.